-As some of you may know, I self-published my first book last year.
-It was a scary experience, not knowing what to do or where to go – sort of like the first time you play World of Warcraft (just without the warlocks!).
+I self-published my first book in 2014.
+It was a fun experience, but a deep world of unknown – not knowing what to do or where to go – sort of like the first time you play World of Warcraft (just without the warlocks!).

 If you already have your content, great!
 You can skip this bit.
 If not, work on creating your content in a good old MS Word document.
 Don’t worry about pretty finishes or anything at this stage – just get your ideas on paper..(er, screen)!

 Once I had the content down, I sent my content off to an editor so ensure everything sounded as professional as I had imagined in my head.
 The wonderful Susie Campbell at Hullaballo PR edited and enhanced my text and sent is back with track changes so I could see what she had changed.

 Susie also wrote a press release for me which I used to promote my book once I had published.

 An ISBN is a number that identifies your book when being sold through distribution channels.
 You CAN NOT publish anything legally and sell it without an identifier.
 I used Thorpe-Bowker to register my ISBN and barcodes.